-Based on current market conditions, Kronos expects global demand for consumer products, including those of its customers, to remain strong throughout the remainder of 2021 and therefore, Kronos expects its sales and production volumes will be higher in 2021 as compared to 2020.
-As global economic activity continues to recover, Kronos is experiencing certain disruptions in global supply chains including availability of third-party feedstock and other raw materials along with transportation and logistics delays.
-Thus far, Kronos' operations team has been able to manage through these disruptions with minimal impact on its operations; however, Kronos expects these challenges to continue for the foreseeable future.
-In addition, Kronos continues to experience increasing production costs, including higher raw material and related shipping costs and higher energy costs, all of which are likely to continue through the end of the year.
-As a result of rising costs and continued strong customer demand, Kronos expects selling prices for TiO2 will continue to rise through the remainder of 2021, mitigating increases in distribution, raw material, energy and other production costs.
-As such, Kronos expects its 2021 sales and income from operations will be higher than in 2020; however, Kronos expects increasing costs to continue to challenge margins.
+Based on current market conditions, Kronos expects global demand for consumer products, including those of its customers, to remain strong throughout the remainder of 2022.
+Therefore, Kronos expects to continue to produce at full practical capacity and to match sales volumes with production volumes which would result in lower sales volumes in 2022 as compared to 2021 based on current inventory levels.
+Kronos continues to experience disruptions in global supply chains including availability of certain third-party feedstock and other raw materials along with certain transportation and logistics delays.
+Thus far Kronos has managed through these disruptions with minimal impact on its operations; however, Kronos expects these challenges to continue for the foreseeable future.
+Kronos experienced increases in its feedstock costs in the first quarter of 2022 as compared to the same period in 2021, and Kronos expects its feedstock costs to continue to increase for the remainder of 2022 as compared to its average 2021 costs.
+In addition to feedstock cost increases, Kronos continues to experience increasing production costs, including higher raw material and related shipping costs and significantly higher energy and utility costs, especially in Europe), all of which are likely to continue throughout 2022.
+At the beginning of 2022, Kronos average TiO2 selling prices were 16% higher than at the beginning of 2021 and average TiO2 selling prices increased 7% in the first quarter of 2022.
+Kronos expects strong demand will support increasing selling prices for TiO2 throughout 2022 sufficient to mitigate the effects of increases in distribution, raw material, energy and other production costs.
+Kronos expects its 2022 sales and income from operations will be higher than in 2021; however, increasing costs will continue to challenge margins.
 Kronos continues to monitor current and anticipated near-term customer demand levels and will align its production and inventories accordingly.

-Kronos' expectations for the TiO2 industry and its operations are based on a number of factors outside its control, including the ongoing economic effects of the COVID-19 pandemic.
-As noted above, Kronos has experienced global supply chain disruptions, including disruptions related to COVID-19, and future impacts of COVID-19 on its operations will depend on, among other things, any future disruption in its operations or its suppliers' operations, or related possible shipping delays, and the timing and effectiveness of the global measures deployed to fight COVID-19 and its variants, all of which remain uncertain and cannot be predicted.
+Kronos' expectations for the TiO_2 industry and its operations are based on a number of factors outside its control.
+As noted above, Kronos has experienced global supply chain disruptions; and future impacts on its operations will depend on, among other things, any future disruption in its operations or its suppliers' operations, or related possible shipping delays, and the timing and effectiveness of the global measures deployed to fight COVID-19 and its variants, all of which remain uncertain and cannot be predicted.